unitrq/hirpc/README.md

 # Known limitations and bugs
 The only implemented `HTTPCodec` is currently a JSON-RPC 2.0 compatible codec in `jsonrpc` subpackage.
 Method specifier resolved into service and method name accordingly by attempting to left split it once with "." separator.
-If split fails empty string resolved as service name and original method specifier as method name attempting lookup on `Endpoint` namespace root.
+If split fails empty string resolved as service name and original method specifier as method name attempting lookup method on `Endpoint` namespace root service.

 It does not implement any `rpc` namespace introspection (but probably could).

 Maximum allowed request body size is set to 2097152 bytes by `maxBodySize` constant in codec source.

-`CallResult` interface doesn't really do anything useful and its method is not called anywhere.
-It is only used to identify protocol codec response objects produced by corresponding request objects, allowing codec implementation to match each call result to call request in a protocol-specific way when constructing response.